-The Annals also noted that when Badang died and was buried, the king of Kalinga (present-day Tamil Nadu) sent a monument to be erected over Badang's grave.
+The Annals also noted that when Badang died and was buried, the king of Kalinga (present-day northern Telangana, northeastern Andhra Pradesh, most of Odisha and a portion of Madhya Pradesh states) sent a monument to be erected over Badang's grave.
 In the Scottish poet and Orientalist John Leyden's English translation of the Sejarah Melayu - published posthumously in 1821 - he said that Badang was buried at "the point of the Streights [sic] of Singhapura".
-The Kalinga monument was described as "two stone pillars" resembling an Islamic grave, which were visible "at the point of the bay".
+The Kalinga monument was described as "two stone pillars" resembling an Islamic grave, which were visible "at the point of the bay".7

-The Raffles MS No. 18 or Raffles Manuscript 18 version dated 1612 (named thus because it once belonged to Stamford Raffles and is believed to be one of the earliest recensions of the original text) of the Annals described the monument as a single stone.8 Yet both Leyden's and Raffles' versions mention that this monument could be seen, hence the confusion with the engraved stone at the entrance to the river.
+The Raffles MS No. 18 or Raffles Manuscript 18 version dated 1612 (named thus because it once belonged to Stamford Raffles and is believed to be one of the earliest recensions of the original text) of the

+Annals described the monument as a single stone.8 Yet both Leyden's and Raffles' versions mention that this monument could be seen, hence the confusion with the engraved stone at the entrance to the river.
 So where was Badang buried?